xavenna/stellar-enigma/README.md

 ## Instructions:
-To add custom behavior to the engine, modify the functions found in custom.cpp.
-These functions allow custom code to mostly be contained to one file
+To use stellar, create a main.cpp file based on the template provided.
+Insert any custom initialization behaviors in the marked space.
+A level editor will be created eventually.

 To add custom objects, create a class that extends Object.
-Implement behave() and draw(), create a constructor.
+Implement the virtual functions in Object, create a constructor, and add an entry to ObjContainer::storeObj.
+A guide explaining this process is forthcoming.

+The engine needs several files to be provided in the assets/ folder, such as the level file, object list, and texturemap.
+These files are not included in this repository.
+Details for this will be included in the tutorial, once it is ready.

 ## Documentation:
 Documentaion can be generated using Doxygen.
 The documentation is currently incomplete.